justinjiajia/cloud_security/labs/lab_6_1.md

    <img width="500" src="https://github.com/user-attachments/assets/317d956d-fbec-4901-983a-8a10b431e84e" />

-Under the hood, the login failutres flow through CloudTrail -> CloudWatch Logs -> your metric filter -> the `ConsoleLoginFailureCounts` metric to trigger the alarm and send the notification.
+Under the hood, the login failutres flow through your custom CloudTrail -> your CloudWatch Logs log group -> your metric filter -> the `ConsoleLoginFailureCounts` metric to trigger the alarm and send the notification.

 <br>